-The selection "Ability to manage the cryptographic keys" shall be included in the ST if the TOE supports management of cryptographic keys (e.g. generation of cryptographic keys).
-If this selection is included in the ST, FMT_MTD.1/CryptoKeys shall be claimed in the ST.
+The selection "Ability to manage the cryptographic keys" should be included in the ST if the TOE supports management of cryptographic keys (e.g. generation of cryptographic keys).
+If this selection is included in the ST, FMT_MTD.1/CryptoKeys must be claimed in the ST.

-The selection "Ability to configure the list of TOE-provided services available before an entity is identified and authenticated, as specified in FIA_UIA_EXT.1" shall be included in the ST if the TOE supports configuration of the list of TOE-provided services which are available before any entity is identified and authenticated.
+The selection "Ability to configure the list of TOE-provided services available before an entity is identified and authenticated, as specified in FIA_UIA_EXT.1" should be included in the ST if the TOE supports configuration of the list of TOE-provided services which are available before any entity is identified and authenticated.
 The term 'list' refers to the resulting list of available services as a result of the configuration activities.
 The configuration activity itself does not necessarily have to be modification of a list but could be any type of activation and deactivation procedure.

-The selection “Ability to configure thresholds for SSH rekeying” shall be included in the ST if the TOE supports configuration of the thresholds for the mechanisms used to fulfil FCS_SSHC_EXT.1.8 or FCS_SSHS_EXT.1.8 (such configuration then requires the inclusion of FMT_MOF.1/Functions in the ST).
+The selection “Ability to configure thresholds for SSH rekeying” should be included in the ST if the TOE supports configuration of the thresholds for the mechanisms used to fulfil FCS_SSHC_EXT.1.8 or FCS_SSHS_EXT.1.8.
 If the TOE places limits on the values accepted for the thresholds, then this is stated in the TSS.

-The selection “Ability to configure lifetime for IPsec SAs” shall be included in the ST if the TOE supports secure communication via IPsec and the FCS_IPSEC_EXT.1 requirements are included in the ST. The configuration of the lifetime for IPsec SAs needs to be in line with the selection in FCS_IPSEC_EXT.1.7 (such configuration then requires the inclusion of FMT_MOF.1/Functions in the ST).
+The selection “Ability to configure lifetime for IPsec SAs” must be included in the ST if the TOE supports secure communication via IPsec and the FCS_IPSEC_EXT.1 requirements are included in the ST. The configuration of the lifetime for IPsec SAs needs to be in line with the selection in FCS_IPSEC_EXT.1.7.

-The selection “Ability to set the time which is used for time-stamps” shall be included in the ST if the TOE allows the Administrator to set the time of the device which is then used in time stamps.
-This option shall not be selected if the TOE does not allow manual time setting but only relies on synchronization with external time sources like NTP servers.
+The selection “Ability to set the time which is used for time-stamps” should be included in the ST if the TOE allows the Administrator to set the time of the device which is then used in time stamps.
+This option should not be selected if the TOE does not allow manual time setting but only relies on synchronization with external time sources like NTP servers.

-The selection “Ability to configure NTP” shall be included in the ST if the TOE uses NTP for timestamp configuration.
-If selected, FCS_NTP_EXT.1 shall be included in the ST as well.
+The selection “Ability to configure NTP” should be included in the ST if the TOE uses NTP for timestamp configuration.
+If selected, FCS_NTP_EXT.1 must be included in the ST as well.

-The selection “Ability to configure the reference identifier for the peer” shall be included in the ST if the TOE supports secure communications via the IPsec protocol and the FCS_IPSEC_EXT.1 requirements are included in the ST. For TOEs that support only IP address and FQDN identifier types, configuration of the reference identifier may be the same as configuration of the peer’s name for the purposes of connection.
+The selection “Ability to configure the reference identifier for the peer” should be included in the ST if the TOE supports secure communications via the IPsec protocol and the FCS_IPSEC_EXT.1 requirements are included in the ST. For TOEs that support only IP address and FQDN identifier types, configuration of the reference identifier may be the same as configuration of the peer’s name for the purposes of connection.

-The selection “Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors" shall be included in the ST if the TOE supports management and configuration of the TOE's trust store.
+The selection “Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors" should be included in the ST if the TOE supports management and configuration of the TOE's trust store.
 This means the TOE supports X.509v3 certificates for some security functions.

-The selection "Ability to import X.509v3 certificates to the TOE's trust store" shall be included in the ST if the TOE supports loading of X.509 certificates to the TOE's trust store.
+The selection "Ability to import X.509v3 certificates to the TOE's trust store" must be included in the ST if the TOE supports loading of X.509 certificates to the TOE's trust store.